 There’s lots of change happening in the world at the moment, and there’s a lot of change happening within the workforce as well.
 We are beginning to experience a significant shift in the roles played by different generations.

-The boomers have a lot of experience and have a lot of wisdom.
-As they move out, we need to make sure that that capital of knowledge is not lost.
-There is such an important role for boomers to be playing, particularly around mentoring and coaching and championing the next generation.
-I know that people are scared of the unknown and that it can be hard to connect and really understand each other, particularly when there are big gaps within generations.
-But there are things and roles for everyone to play in this.
+The Boomers have a lot of experience and have a lot of wisdom.
+As they move out, we need to make sure that this capital of knowledge is not lost.
+There is such an important role for Boomers to be playing, particularly around mentoring and coaching and championing the next generation.
+It is natural for people to feel scared of the unknown.
+It can be hard to connect and really understand each other, particularly when there are big gaps within generations, but there are many things to do and roles for everyone to participate in this.

-One of the most significant challenges facing organisations today is the retirement of baby boomers, who hold many of the senior leadership positions.
-Companies are now looking to identify and develop potential leaders to fill these roles when they become vacant.
+One of the most significant challenges facing organisations today is the retirement of Baby Boomers, who hold many of the senior leadership positions.
+Organisations are now looking to identify and develop potential leaders to fill these roles when they become vacant.
 By developing a robust succession plan, organisations can ensure continuity and maintain stability in the wake of these changes.

-A big role is to be identifying the potential for new leaders, for younger leaders, and to be empowering them.
+A big role is to be identifying the potential for new leaders and to empower them.
 The role of mentoring and coaching is going to be really important to play.
-That’s going to involve letting go of some of the ways that we’ve done things in the past and embracing new ideas, new ways of doing things, and new opportunities.
-But also championing the younger people at the same time as honouring what has been done in the past as well.
+That is going to involve letting go of some of the ways that things have been done in the past and embracing new ideas, new ways of doing things, and new opportunities.
+It is vital to champion younger people at the same time as honouring what has been done in the past as well.

 Passing on the baton